theima/ein/README.md

 }
 ```

+###### actions

 actions should be returned if the component should communicate to views.

+###### map

 The map can be used to add additional properties to the object thats sent to the view template to create a new view.

+###### onBeforeDestroy

 The onBeforeDestroy function will be called before the component is destroyed, it will be called before the renderer removes the native element representing the component.

 #### Styling components

+> **Note:** This might change in the future, giving components their own style sheets.

-Components does not have any style sheets bound to them, they are short hand and therefor bound to this application and should be styled the same way as views.
+Components does not have any style sheets bound to them, they are short hand and therefore bound to this application and should be styled the same way as views.

 ### Extenders